waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 * `parameter` - Sensor parameter that was measured.
 * `value` - Measured value.

-These fields will always be provided in the header, for example:
+These fields will always be provided as a header, for example:
 ```
 node_id,timestamp,plugin,sensor,parameter,value
 001e0610b9e5,2017/11/28 17:20:58,coresense:3,BMP180,temperature,14.1